 The rules are super simple.
 Actually, there is only one rule:

-- List the things you must complete before you go to bed.
+List the things you must do before you go to bed.

 Here, if you didn’t undersand, we’re speaking about things that will have a positive impact on your life.